Health and Social Wellbeing

 Mental Health and Wellness

 This subject explores a range of verbal and non-verbal arts therapy approaches as well as therapeutic interventions used in different educational and clinical health care settings.
-It is also highly experiential, academically rigorous and practice-orientated.
 Students are exposed to experiences that stimulate emotion and provide opportunity for reflection through evidence-based practice.
 The contemplative component of the subject focuses on mindfulness, equanimity and compassion and facilitates students accessing their individual inner wisdom and creative intelligence.

 Healing Traditions: Buddhism and Psychotherapy

 This subject explores the interface between Buddhism and Psychotherapy, and the therapeutic actions of Buddha’s core teaching and practice of mindfulness.
-The theoretical and neurobiological basis of meditation training and the art and science of meditation will be discussed and practised.
 Students will review the core teachings of Buddhism and their use in both a secular and psychological way in counselling and psychotherapy practices.
-The subject will also cover the Buddhist and Psychological concepts of insight, relationship issues, mindfulness, stress reduction, positive emotions, addictions, ageing, sickness, death, and self and non-self.
+The subject will also cover the theoretical and neurological basis of meditation training, Buddhist and Psychological concepts of insight, relationship issues, mindfulness, stress reduction, positive emotions, addictions, ageing, sickness, death, and self and non-self.

 Mindful and Compassionate Leadership